1olelllka/ExpressNews/README.md

 ### Important Notices

+- The project is for iOS users only.
+The project was tested on MacOS's iOS emulator.
 - Backend uses free tier of NewsAPI, which means it has limited number of calls.
 I configured my fetching file to have limited calls for the sake of having sample data
 - Prebuild command in frontend is needed to ensure google authorization works as needed.
-- Backend API documentation URI: `/api-docs/`
+- Backend API documentation URI: `/api-docs/`.
+It is Swagger Docs.
 ---

 ## Screenshots